MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 ---
 title: Onboarding devices using streamlined connectivity for Microsoft Defender for Endpoint
-description: Learn how to use a streamlined domain or static IP ranges during onboarding when connecting devices to Microsoft Defender for Endpoint
+description: Learn how to use a streamlined domain or static IP ranges during onboarding when connecting devices to Microsoft Defender for Endpoint.
 author: siosulli
 ms.author: siosulli
 manager: deniseb